paulnicholsen27/starter_code_legit/31-rails-api/lecture_notes.md

 - build out controllers and index routes for hobbies but `render json: Hobby.all` instead of a view

-- Try in console on backend page and it works, but it will fail on frontend because of CORS.
+- Try in console on backend page and it works, but it will fail on frontend because of CORS:

 ```
 fetch("http://localhost:3000/hobbies").then(res => res.json()).then(j => console.log(j))